Brandon Gill

 Brandon Gene Gill (born February 26, 1994) is an American politician, media proprietor, and former investment banker serving as the U.S. representative for since 2025.
 A member of the Republican Party, he is the youngest Republican member of Congress.
 His district is anchored in Denton County, a suburban county north of Dallas and Fort Worth.

 Born in New Mexico and raised on a ranch in Texas, Gill graduated from Dartmouth College with a bachelor's degree in history and economics.
 After a brief career as an investment banker, Gill founded the online newspaper D.C.
-Enquirer in 2018.
-He worked as publisher and editor-in-chief of the paper until moving back to Texas in 2022, two years before winning election to the U.S. House of Representatives at age 30.
+Enquirer in 2022.
+He worked as publisher and editor-in-chief of the paper until moving back to Texas to run for the U.S. House of Representatives.

+Gill supports mass deportations and has described "fortifying the border" as his main policy objective.
+He made a series of remarks that have been described as Islamophobic, including calling for Muslim immigration to be heavily restricted or prohibited.

 Early life and education

-Gill was born in Clovis, New Mexico, on a United States Air Force base to a father who served as an officer in the United States Air Force.
-Gill grew up on a cattle ranch in Eula, Texas.
-He attended Dartmouth College, where he headed the conservative student newspaper The Dartmouth Review and graduated cum laude with a bachelor's degree in history and economics.
+Gill was born on February 26, 1994, in Clovis, New Mexico, on a United States Air Force base where his father was stationed.
+Gill grew up in Eula, Texas.
+After high school, he attended Dartmouth College, where he headed the conservative student newspaper The Dartmouth Review.
+He graduated in 2016 with a Bachelor of Arts, cum laude, in history and economics.

 Career

 After graduating, Gill worked in New York City as an investment banker at Nomura Securities.

 Gill founded the online newspaper D.C.
-Enquirer in 2018, saying that he was "going to bat for President Trump in the public square."
-He marketed his father-in-law Dinesh D'Souza's 2022 film 2000 Mules, a political film stating the 2020 United States presidential election was stolen.
+Enquirer in 2022, saying that he was "going to bat for President Trump in the public square."
+He marketed his father-in-law Dinesh D'Souza's 2022 film 2000 Mules, a political film that claimed that the 2020 United States presidential election was stolen.